Maximillionair/restful-api/README.md

 This is a RESTful API service built with Node.js, Express, and MongoDB for the Firetimers assignment.

+# Passwords
+The users on the different VMs have sadly not been set up with keys. but your user is : superpadde . password : Passord!
+(jeg vet det ikke er smart å legge det her men jeg har dårlig tid og må levere, beklager).

 ## Project Structure

 ```